department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-plan.md

 A remote study will allow us to test with participants around the country.
 Testing with a high-fidelity prototype will provide insights to our research questions before investing time in engineering.
 We'll start people a screen with partial contact information to help us evaluate our overall design, and help us understand:

-- if our solution for partial contact info works for Veterans
+- If our solution for partial contact info works for Veterans
 - If Veterans expect to be able to edit/update contact information right on the page
 - If Veterans can get back to notification settings after they've updated their contact information